feludwig/pgsql2osm/README.md

 ### Run

 ```
-python3 -u pgsql2osm.py /path/to/get_lonlat /path/to/planet.bin.nodes [...]
+python3 pgsql2osm.py /path/to/get_lonlat /path/to/planet.bin.nodes --help
 ```

-_Note_ : the `-u` option enables python unbuffered I/O, for the live progress reports as percentages
+For an overview of options

 # Python usage